 2.Click the Select Transformation list.

 - Select the Treat as Isolation Key option to configure this column as an isolation key column.

-- Optionally, verify that
+- Optionally, if prompted, verify that

 0is the correct number at the end of your

 cs_partition_key_#field.
 It is most likely 0, but it could be a different number in some cases.